Core Stability Deficiency

 - Are linked to your deep back muscles and pelvic floor

-- Reduce excessive joint movement, which could injure them.
+- Reduce excessive joint movement, which could lead to injury

-- Improve your arm & leg power, sports performance and ability to lift.
+- Improve your arm and leg power, sports performance, and ability to lift

 - Assess the quality of your core muscle control

-- Devise you an individualised core stability exercise program.
+- Devise an individualised core stability exercise program

-Please discuss your needs with one of our friendly team.
+Please discuss your needs with one of our spinal physiotherapists.